 Who is Commons Speaker John Bercow?

-Mr Bercow has been accused of over-stepping the mark, with one former minister suggesting he was the "last person left in Britain who is genuinely accountable to nobody".
+During one of many recent controversies, a former minister said he was the "last person left in Britain who is genuinely accountable to nobody".

-During his nine years in the Speaker's chair he has clashed with prime ministers, survived attempts to oust him and spoken out against the US president.
+In his decade in the Speaker's chair he has clashed with prime ministers, survived attempts to oust him, spoken out against the US president and played a key role as MPs have taken control of Parliament to try and stop a no-deal Brexit.

-Here are some key things to know about the MP for Buckingham.
+Here are some key things to know about the soon-to-be-ex-MP for Buckingham.

 The minicab driver's son first picked up a racquet at the age of eight.
 He became Middlesex under-12s champion, but later suffered bronchial asthma and was a casual player only thereafter.